BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

 other programs (like Napari & Windows File Explorer) that are used while analysing the example data
 Additionally, (of course) PowerPoint objects such as arrows, shapes, etc. were used to compose and arrange the figures, before a final screenshot was taken to save the images as they are displayed here.
-These screenshots are used under the assumption of fair use given the limited use of such screenshots and open-source / academic / non-commercial nature of the PalmettoBUG program and its documentation -- if this is inaccurate I am happy to remove any offending parts.
-(such copyright concerns could only likely apply to icons in / screenshots of Windows File Explorer, which I may begin to edit anyway in order to reduce any such concerns)
+These screenshots are used under the assumption of fair use given the limited use of such screenshots, the open-source / academic / non-commercial nature of the PalmettoBUG program and its documentation, and the lack of financial consequences from such screenshots -- if this is inaccurate I am happy to remove any offending parts of this documentation. (such copyright concerns could only likely apply to icons in / screenshots of Windows File Explorer, where I may begin to make edits in the documentation anyway, in order to reduce any such concerns)

 .. |image1| image:: media/Welcome1.png